 In my first wedding searches I found Etsy Designer Ligaya of Los Angeles who makes custom, Las Vegas postcard Save-the-Dates.
-Right off the bat we saved $7 on postage by selecting postcard size and this small savings gave us flexibility to purchase her quality design unique to our style.
+Right off the bat we saved $7 on postage by selecting postcards and this small savings gave us flexibility to purchase her quality design unique to our style.

 Almost immediately after we mailed these beauties a wonderful friend of mine named Carolina gifted Chuck & I a custom website for the wedding.
 Her tech savvy comrade, Ben Hinc, from Kwinix Consulting worked with us from Chicago to plan the site via email and phone.
 Tech savvy people are so neat with all the html code they can remember and manipulate.
 Not me, or not well at least.
 My concept was to organize the site with our 55 guests in mind because most are traveling more than 2,000 miles to our destination wedding.
 Ben did a splendid job taking my researched information and sharing it in an easy format for all our guests to follow.
 He used our Save-the-Date design and a selection of stock images for the background of each webpage.
 We purposely set aside a page highlighting budget friendly activities in Las Vegas (with links) seen below.

 We also saved money by saying “buh-bye” to formal response cards.
 These came included in my printable invitation set, but instead we used those as simple inserts directing guests to our bombdiggity website where they can reply and more.
 These are what my guest’s inserts look like, edited for privacy of course.